yuxuibbs/HW2/README.md

 The `AlbumEntryForm` should have the following fields:

-* Text entry for an album name, whose label should be `Enter the name of an album:`
+* Text entry for an album name, whose label should be `Enter the name of an album:`, which should be **required**
 * Radio buttons with options: 1,2,3 -- representing how much the user likes the album, whose label should be: `How much do you like this album?
-(1 low, 3 high)`
+(1 low, 3 high)`, which should be **required**
 * A submit button

 **Then, add 2 more routes to the application:**